 For long-term knitting, I almost always choose garter stitch.
 I love its rhythmic certainty, its simplicity and lofty warmth.
 And knit on the bias, garter stitch has a fresh, graphic impact that satisfies my inner aesthete!
 I hope you enjoy the mesmerizing cadence of my Diagonal Pinstripe Scarf as much as I did! -Joelle

-- US size #3, 24-inch circular needles, or size required to achieve gauge (Note: I used a circular needle in order to have enough length to accommodate all 120 stitches; this project is NOT knit in the round).
+- A US size #3, 24-inch circular needles, or size required to achieve gauge (NOTE: I used a circular needle in order to have enough length to accommodate all 120 stitches; this project is not knit in the round).

 7 1/2 stitches = 1 inch in garter stitch